swift-server/swift-aws-lambda-runtime/Plugins/Documentation.docc/Proposals/0001-v2-plugins.md

 We also propose to automatically strip the binary of debug symbols to reduce the size of the ZIP file.
 Our tests showed that this can reduce the size by up to 50%.
 An option to disable stripping will be provided.

 The `lambda-build` plugin is similar to the existing `archive` plugin.
-We propose to keep the same interface to facilitate migration of existing projects.
+We propose to keep the same interface to facilitate migration of existing projects and CI chains.
 If technically feasible, we will also consider keeping the `archive` plugin as an alias to the `lambda-build` plugin.

 The plugin interface is based on the existing `archive` plugin, with the addition of the `--no-strip` and `--cross-compile` options: